Roundtable: Australia-China energy policy

 What is the speed and progress of China’s energy transition towards low carbon energy?
 What is the framework for China’s renewable energy development plan and how will the US-China trade negotiations impact Australia’s energy sector?

 In this context, the Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI) on May 23 2019 hosted a closed-door roundtable discussion on Australia-China energy policy, featuring a presentation from Mr Gao Shixian, Deputy Director General of the Energy Research Institute (ERI) at China’s National Development and Reform Commission (NDRC).
-The discussion, conducted under Chatham House Rules, focused on China’s energy transition and the impact it will have on Australia, as well as potential areas for Australia-China energy cooperation.
+The discussion, conducted under the Chatham House Rule, focused on China’s energy transition and the impact it will have on Australia, as well as potential areas for Australia-China energy cooperation.

 Representatives from the following organisations were in attendance: